Engee documentation

 Details

-The nominal dynamic viscosity of the fluid corresponding to a given volumetric efficiency.
+The nominal dynamic viscosity of a liquid corresponding to a given volumetric efficiency.
 This value under standard operating conditions can usually be found in the manufacturer’s specification.
-The unit uses this parameters to calculate the internal leakage flow rate.
+The unit uses this parameter to calculate the internal leakage rate.

 Dependencies